dantan123/CS50/README.md

 This repository is based on the projects from Harvard's CS50 - AI (the master branch).
-Other branches contain some previous projects from CS50 itself.
+Other branches contain some small assignments from CS50 itself.